haresfaiez/haresfaiez.github.io/_posts/2020-08-24-subtilties-to-keep-in-mind-when-exploring-erlang.md

 You cannot assign (or bind) a value to an atom.
 Two atoms with the same name are similar.

-Variables should start with an uppercase letter.
+Variables start with an uppercase letter.
 Atoms start with a lowercase letter.

-The interplay between variables and atoms shine in pattern matching operations such as:
+The interplay between variables and atoms shines in pattern matching operations such as:
 ```
 { author, Name } = { author, "Faiez" }
 ```

 `author` here is an atom.
-We use to match the first element of the tuple.
+We use it to match the first element of the tuple.
 `Name` is a variable.
 We bind it to the second element of the tuple.

 This will fail when the first element of the tuple is not the atom `author`.

 ### Single quotes for atoms, double quotes for string literals
 String literals must be written with double-quotes.
-Single quotes are reserved as an optional notation of atoms.
+Single quotes are reserved as an optional notation for atoms.

 The previous example can be written as:
 ```
 { author, Name } = { 'author', "Faiez" }
 ```

-Keep in mind that, with single quotes, atoms may start with uppercase letters, numbers, or special characters.
+Keep in mind that, with single quotes, atoms might start with uppercase letters, numbers, or special characters.

-The following code works well although the atom `Author` starts with an uppercase letter:
+The following code works well although `Author` is an atom and it starts with an uppercase letter:
 ```
 { 'Author', Name } = { 'Author', "Faiez" }
 ```